andyrichardson/tipple/docs/Hooks.md

 #### Additional options

-At this point in time, all the arguments for `usePush` are identical to that of `useFetch`.
+All the arguments for `usePush` are identical to that of `useFetch` with the exception of `cachePolicy`.

 ### Response